Provincially Supported Programs

 Resources for Publishers

-Each year, British Columbia’s public library help their users borrow over 135,000 books from other public libraries, colleges, and university libraries from across the province.
+Each year, British Columbia’s public libraries help their users borrow over 135,000 books from other public, college, and university libraries from across the province.
 If you cannot find what you need in your local public library, the staff there can help you with an interlibrary loan using either the OutLook Online software or through the BC Interlibrary Connect Zone.

 - OutLook Online, in partnership with BC Electronic Library Network, provides access to library materials found in almost all B.C. public and post-secondary libraries.